Learn how Fischer-Tropsch technology works, why microchannel FT reactors matter, and how Velocys leads in SAF, e-fuels, and waste-to-fuel solutions.

 Temperature, pressure, and reactor geometry determine the range of hydrocarbons produced.
 Higher temperatures often increase light gas formation, while optimized temperature control (as enabled by microchannels) enhances selectivity for the desired longer-chain hydrocarbons.

-Fuel yields depend on feedstock, catalyst, and reactor design, but advanced microchannel FT systems can deliver up to 60–65% liquid fuel yield (by energy) from syngas.
-Some systems report even higher yields with optimized integration and gas recycling.
+Fuel yields depend on feedstock, catalyst, and reactor design, but advanced microchannel FT systems can deliver up to 85% liquid fuel yield from syngas with optimized integration and gas recycling.

 Velocys is a technology company that develops and licenses microchannel Fischer-Tropsch reactor systems and catalysts for the production of low-carbon synthetic fuels.
 They offer fully constructed FT modules, standard product packages, and fit-for-purpose designs.
 The technology has been demonstrated at commercial scale and is used in projects targeting SAF and renewable diesel, both biofuels and e-fuels.